COVID Vaccine Alert: Immediate sign-ups available at multiple Missouri locations outside KC metro

 FAIRWAY, KS (KCTV) -- KCTV5 News is tracking the latest in the coronavirus vaccine registration.

-As of 6:29 a.m.
-Thursday, our team of content producers have found immediate openings at multiple Missouri Walmart locations outside of the Kansas City metro area, including Cameron and Maryville, for next Wednesday, March 31.
+As of 5:30 a.m.
+Friday, our team of content producers have found immediate openings at multiple Missouri Walmart locations outside of the Kansas City metro area, including Maryville, Bethany, Cameron and Chillicothe for the next several days.

 Click here to go to the registration page and search for the appropriate city location.